 Diagnosing Giardia in Dogs

 Your veterinarian will usually only test specifically for Giardia if your dog is sick.
 However, routine wellness parasite screening may reveal the presence of Giardia.
 Giardiasis is not as simple to diagnose as some other common intestinal parasites because it is not consistently shed in the stool (due to the organism's life cycle).
 There are a few ways Giardia can be detected by a veterinarian.

 - Direct fecal smear: fresh stool is mixed with saline and examined microscopically.

 - Fecal flotation with centrifugation: stool is mixed with a special salt/sugar solution and centrifuged (spun in a special machine at high speed).
 The sample is then microscopically examined.

 - Giardia ELISA test: a specialized test that detects antigens in feces.
 This test uses a small stool sample and a test kit; no microscopic examination is needed.
 Most veterinarians can perform this test in-house for fast results.

 Giardia Treatment for Dogs

 There are a few ways Giardia infection can be treated in dogs.
 Although not approved by the FDA, metronidazole is one of the most commonly used drugs to treat giardiasis in dogs.
 Your vet may prescribe a dewormer called fenbendazole (Panacur) to be administered orally for 3-7 days.
-An antibiotic called metronidazole (Flagyl) may be prescribed concurrently or separately.
-However, evidence shows that the use of metronidazole alone is less effective.

 Though less commonly used, some vets may prescribe a broad-spectrum dewormer called Drontal Plus (combination of febantel, pyrantel pamoate, and praziquantel) to be administered daily for 3 days.
 However, this may be cost-prohibitive.
 Talk to your vet about the best drug options for your dog.